COVID-19 Relief Fund for Individuals

 Events of all types have been cancelled across Massachusetts to reduce the spread of coronavirus (COVID-19).
 As a result, individuals who earn income partially or entirely through their work within the cultural sector are losing critical opportunities to support their well-being in the Commonwealth.

 In response, Mass Cultural Council established the COVID-19 Relief Fund to support individual artists and independent teaching artists/humanists/scientists living in Massachusetts whose creative practices and incomes are adversely impacted by COVID-19.
-New England Foundation for the Arts is partnering with us to support individuals.

 How to Apply